marsonwork/Black-Box/Initial-Setup/UPS-Hat/README.md

 ## What is the setup used for?

-ups-server.py: It can be used to view UPS stats on a local web page. ups-datalogger.py:    The stats can also be logged using another script.

-For continuous monitoring, you will have to enable run on boot for both the script (ups-server.py and ups-datalogger.py).
+ups-monitor.py : It grabs the UPS Hat stats, and then displays on local apache web server along with logging into csv.

 ## Pre-requisites: